1998 Nobel Prize in Literature: Laureate

 José Saramago frequently makes use of allegory in his writing, and fanciful elements are interspersed with a detailed and critical look at society.
 A characteristic of Saramago's style is the blending of dialog and narration, in parabolic forms, with sparse punctuation and long sentences that can extend for several pages.
 In one of his most successful novels, Ensaio sobre a Cegueira ("Blindness", 1995), the population is stricken with an epidemic of blindness that quickly leads to societal collapse.
 Among his other well-known literary masterpieces include Memorial do Convento ("Baltasar and Blimunda", 1982), O Ano da Morte de Ricardo Reis ("The Year of the Death of Ricardo Reis", 1984), História do Cerco de Lisboa ("The History of the Siege of Lisbon", 1989), and O Evangelho Segundo Jesus Cristo ("The Gospel According to Jesus Christ", 1991).
 Saramago's last published work was Caim ("Cain", 2009), which narrates Adam and Eve's son as he witnesses and recounts passages from the Bible that add to his increasing hatred of God.

+While Saramago had Portuguese citizenship, he was residing in Lanzarote, Spain, since 1991.

 Reactions

+José Saramago was a favourite to win the 1998 Nobel Prize in Literature along with his country-man and literary rival Antonio Lobo Antunes and Belgian writer Hugo Claus.

 The choice of Saramago as the Nobel Prize laureate was internationally generally well received.
 One commentator in the Swedish newspaper Dagens Nyheter described it as a safe choice: "an authorship that is appreciated by everyone and won't be questioned by anyone".
 In Saramago's home country reactions were however radically mixed, lauded by the left wing press and heavily criticised by the bourgeois press.

 Following the Swedish Academy's decision to present Saramago with the Nobel Prize in Literature, the Vatican City questioned the decision on political grounds, though gave no comment on the aesthetic or literary components of his work.
 Saramago responded: "The Vatican is easily scandalized, especially by people from outside.
 They should just focus on their prayers and leave people in peace.
 I respect those who believe, but I have no respect for the institution."
 He received the news when he was about to fly to Germany for the Frankfurt Book Fair, and caught both him and his editor by surprise.